lwpulsifer/cyber_capstone/markdown/7-implementation_authentication.md

 ## 7. Implementation: Authentication

 Now that I have a semi-working web application that gets information from a very limited range of sources and then displays it, it's time to return to the authentication framework I wrote about in Post #5.
-In order to make things easier, I'm going to work on the Twitter side of things as a proof of concept, and then maybe I'll get to authenticating the voter data if I have time (I'll explain why the voter data is harder to apply this paradigm to later, even though it's more sensitive than Tweets and should probably be the first thing to be authenticated).

 #### Structure: